Rotatable Antenna-Enabled Wireless Communication: Modeling and Optimization: Conclusion

 \section{Conclusion}

-In this paper, we proposed a new RA model that provides new spatial DoFs to reconfigure the array directional gain pattern by flexibly adjusting the 3D orientation/boresight of each antenna, thus substantially enhancing the array gain and transmission rate without increasing the number of antennas or changing antenna positions.
+In this paper, we proposed a new RA model that provides new spatial DoFs by flexibly adjusting the 3D orientation/boresight of each antenna.
 Specifically, the receive beamforming and the pointing vectors of all RAs were jointly optimized to maximize the minimum SINR among all users.
-The optimal closed-form pointing vectors for all RAs were first derived with MRC receive beamforming applied in the single-user and free-space propagation setup.
-Meanwhile, the asymptotic performance analysis for the case with an infinite number of antennas demonstrated that the RA system consistently achieves a higher array gain compared to the conventional fixed-antenna system.
+The optimal closed-form pointing vectors for all RAs were first derived in the single-user and free-space propagation setup.
 For the general multi-user and multipath channel setup, an AO algorithm and a two-stage algorithm were proposed to obtain high-quality suboptimal solutions to balance the array directional gain over the multipath channels.
 Simulation results validated our analytical results and demonstrated that our proposed RA system significantly outperforms various benchmark schemes.
 It was shown that even with a small rotational range for RA orientation/boresight adjustment, the RA system could still reap considerable performance gains.

+Building upon the general channel model and theoretical performance of the proposed RA system, future research may delve into developing new practical techniques to enhance system performance.
+Promising directions include the design of more efficient channel estimation algorithms and the low-overhead boresight rotation schemes, as well as the extension of the current framework to emerging 6G applications.

 {\appendices